Aliases for HIKESHI Gene

 GeneCards Summary for HIKESHI Gene

 HIKESHI (Hikeshi, Heat Shock Protein Nuclear Import Factor) is a Protein Coding gene.
-Diseases associated with HIKESHI include Leukodystrophy, Hypomyelinating, 13.
-Among its related pathways are Cellular Senescence and Cellular response to heat stress.
+Diseases associated with HIKESHI include Hypomyelinating Leukodystrophy 13 and Hypomyelinating Leukoencephalopathy.
+Among its related pathways are Cellular response to heat stress and Cellular Senescence.

 UniProtKB/Swiss-Prot for HIKESHI Gene